 The Bridge Program in the Achievement Academy at American University of Sharjah will improve student readiness for matriculation into their majors and for the rigors of an academic program of study in higher education.
-The program works with students to increase their language proficiency to a level suitable for study in courses taught in English and to enhance students' personal, academic and study skills to maximize the likelihood of success in their university experience.
+The program enables students to increase their language proficiency to a level suitable for study in courses taught in English and to enhance their personal, academic and study skills to maximize the likelihood of success in their university experience.

-For information on the Bridge Program, please contact:
+For more information, please contact:

-Achievement Academy

-American University of Sharjah

-PO Box 26666

-Sharjah, United Arab Emirates

-Tel +971 6 515 2653
+Achievement Academy American University of Sharjah PO Box 26666, Sharjah, UAE Tel +971 6 515 2653 academy@aus.edu www.aus.edu/achievement-academy

-Fax +971 6 515 2638

-academy@aus.edu

-www.aus.edu/achievement-academy